josh-white-278/zephyr-pub-sub/README.md

 When a publisher allocates a message it acquires a reference to the message.
 The publisher must either publish the message thereby transferring ownership of its message reference or release the message returning it unpublished to its allocator.
-Additionally due to the use of FIFOs for queuing messages a message must only be published once even if more than one reference to the message is owned.
+Additionally, due to the use of FIFOs for queuing messages a message must only be published once even if more than one reference to the message is owned.